jhpyle/docassemble/_docs/config.md

 allow demo: True
 {% endhighlight %}

+## <a name="enable playground"></a>Enabling the Playground

+By default, the [Playground] is available, even when [`debug`] is false.
+You can disable the [Playground] by setting:

+{% highlight yaml %}
+enable playground: False
+{% endhighlight %}

+When `enable playground` is false, administrators and developers will not be able to access the [Playground] or its associated features, and users will not be able to use [Playground] interviews.

 ## <a name="package protection"></a>Allowing developers to install the same package

 By default, users with `developer` [privileges] have ownership over